get free help from a 5 Star Google Rated California health insurance California Medicare Supplement Options - Insider's Guide to Medigap plans

 The problem is that the 15% is not capped.

-We definitely want excess addressed and only the G plan covers it.
+We definitely want excess addressed and only the G plan covers it if you're new to Medicare.

 Most people (and sales literature) totally skip over this because they don't understand the ramifications.

-Medicare is projected to be insolvent by 2026.
+Medicare is projected to be insolvent unless changes are made.
 They will make changes and you can expect further tightening of reimbursement to providers.

 More doctors will take the 15% which is already the trend.